Foreign relations of Lithuania: Lithuania as a part of the Northern Europe region

 Lithuania is also an active member in the cooperation between Northern Europe countries.
 Lithuania is a member of the interparliamentary Baltic Assembly, the intergovernmental Baltic Council of Ministers and the Council of the Baltic Sea States.

 Lithuania also cooperates with Nordic and other two Baltic countries through Nordic-Baltic Eight cooperation format.
 The similar format, called NB6 unites Nordic and Baltic countries members of EU.
 The main goal of NB6 cooperation is to discuss and agree on positions before presenting them in the Council of the European Union and the meetings of the EU Foreign Affairs Ministers.

 The Council of the Baltic Sea States (CBSS) was established in 1992 in Copenhagen as an informal regional political forum, which main aim is to promote integration process and to affiliate close contacts between the countries of the region.
-The members of CBSS are Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Russia, Sweden and European Commission.
+The members of CBSS are Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Sweden and European Commission.
 The observer states are Belarus, France, Italy, Netherlands, Romania, Slovakia, Spain, United States, United Kingdom, Ukraine.

 The cooperation between the Nordic Council of Ministers and Lithuania is a political cooperation through which experience exchange contributes to realization of joint goals.
 One of its most important functions is to discover new trends and new possibilities for joint cooperation.
 The information office aims to represent Nordic concepts and demonstrate Nordic cooperation in Lithuania.

 Lithuania, together with other two Baltic countries, is also a member of Nordic Investment Bank (NIB) and cooperates in NORDPLUS programme committed to education.

 Baltic Development Forum (BDF) is an independent nonprofit organization which unites large companies, cities, business associations and institutions in the Baltic Sea region.
 In 2010 the 12th Summit of the BDF was held in Vilnius.

 Since 2014, Lithuania participates in the British-led Joint Expeditionary Force, a multi-national military partnership.